PrestaShop/docs/basics/keeping-up-to-date/upgrade.md

 {{< figure src="../img/image63.png" >}}

-On PrestaShop 1.7, the same feature can be found in the Improve &gt;&gt;
-Modules page, under the tab “Notifications”:
+On PrestaShop >= 1.7, the same feature can be found in the Improve &gt;&gt; Modules page, under the tab "Updates":

 {{< figure src="../img/image38.png" >}}